halsowadi/InstaCart-Project/README.md

 # InstaCart-Project
 cosc 471 database project

-This is a semster long project where the goal was to create a function database and to implement the database to a frontend
+This is a semster long project where the goal was to create a functional database and to implement the database to a frontend This project uses sql, php and html
 Initializing the Project:
 Required software: Xampp
 Clone project repo from github